 About the Multi-State Transit Technical Assistance Program (MTAP)

-Established in 1987, the Multi-State Transit Technical Assistance Program (MTAP) enables state transit agencies to network and efficiently solve technical problems through a variety of peer exchange opportunities.
-MTAP helps state DOTs implement Federal Transit Administration (FTA) programs, provides feedback to FTA on implementation issues and best practices and creates a professional network to share best practices, receive technical assistance and obtain new ideas from other states.
-MTAP links state transit agencies through a host of services including information exchanges on Federal regulations, grant program reporting requirements, public transportation funding, and state oversight of transit systems.
+Established in 1987, the Multi-State Transit Technical Assistance Program (MTAP) helps transit agencies within state departments of transportation (DOTs) improve their professional networks and solve technical problems through a variety of peer exchange opportunities.
+MTAP helps state DOTs understand and implement Federal Transit Administration (FTA) policies and programs, provides feedback to FTA on implementation issues and best practices and creates a professional network to share best practices, receive technical assistance and obtain new ideas from other states.
+MTAP links state DOTs through a host of services including information exchanges on Federal regulations, grant program reporting requirements, public transportation funding, and state oversight of transit systems.

 The Benefits of Membership in the MTAP